metalaureate/tagged-tools/README.md

-# web automation for product QA monitoring
+# POC of the Photon